numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 ************************

-String operations will be available in a ``np.strings`` namespace that will initially be populated with the ufunc-like functions in ``np.char``:
+String operations will be available in a ``np.strings`` namespace that will be populated with string ufuncs:

   >>> np.strings.upper((np.array(["hello", "world"], dtype=StringDType())
   array(['HELLO', 'WORLD'], dtype=StringDType())

-In addition to outright removing the more obscure or deprecated functionality in ``np.char`` as part of the NumPy 2.0 API cleanup, we will deprecate and eventually remove the existing string manipulation functions in ``np.char`` in favor of ``np.strings``.
+  >>> isinstance(np.strings.upper, np.ufunc)
+  True

-We feel ``np.strings`` is a more intuitive name and that NumPy 2.0 is as good a time as any to fully eject the legacy baggage of ``chararray``.
+We feel ``np.strings`` is a more intuitive name and that NumPy 2.0 is as good a time as any to fully eject the legacy baggage of ``chararray``, so as part of this work we will formally deprecate the ``np.char`` namespace, including the ``chararray`` type.

 This proposal is less for the sake of adding functionality and more window-dressing than the other proposals in this NEP.
-If there isn't an appetite for renaming the namespace, we could clean up ``np.char`` as planned for NumPy 2.0 and leave the ufunc-like functions in-place.
+If there isn't an appetite for renaming the namespace, we could clean up ``np.char`` as planned for NumPy 2.0 and expose string ufuncs there.

 Serialization
 *************